 [tunnellj, janvik]@cwu.edu

-Abstract—To maintain a high-quality software release, sufficient time should be allowed for testing and fixing defects.
-Otherwise, there is a risk of schedule or quality slip.
-To this end, a time series model is developed for predicting the number of defects detected during development.
-The model depends on previous values of: defects created, new features resolved, and improvements resolved.
-This model structure supports defect prediction using hypothetical future values of new features resolved and improvements resolved, meaning hypothetical release plans could be compared according to their predicted impact on testing and defect-fixing time.
+Abstract—To produce a high-quality software release, sufficient time should be allowed for testing and fixing defects.
+Otherwise, there is a risk of a slip in the schedule and/or the quality.
+To this end, this paper presents a time series model that uses historical information to predict the number of defects for the next product release based on hypothetical values for features and improvements completed in the next release.
+This allows hypothetical release plans to be compared to assess their predicted impact on testing and defect-fixing time.

-Keywords-software; defect; quality; release; plan; testing; prediction; time-series;
+Keywords-software; defect; quality; release planning; testing; prediction; time-series;

 Introduction

-In software release planning there are two primary concerns: functionality and quality.
-To improve functionality and maintain high quality are the common objectives.
-Both objectives are constrained by limits on development time and cost.
-In order to respect these constraints and still pursue both objectives, the scope of planned work must be limited, so that time is available to properly deal with the inevitable defects (bugs) that will arise.
-Thus, a high quality of software can be ensured while also improving functionality.
+There are two primary concerns in software release planning: improving functionality and maintaining high quality.
+Both objectives are constrained by limits on development time and budget.
+To respect these constraints and meet both objectives, the scope of the planned work must be limited, such that there is time available to properly handle the inevitable defects (bugs) that will arise.
+In this way, a high quality of software product can be produced while also improving its functionality.

-A critical step in this planning process is to factor in a suitable amount of time for testing and bug-fixing.
-Otherwise, there is a risk of schedule or quality slip.
-Since the time required for testing and bug-fixing will likely be a function of the number of defects introduced during development, it would be desirable to have a technique for predicting how many bugs can be expected as development proceeds.
+A significant consideration in the release planning process is the amount of time allocated for testing and bug-fixing.
+If this factor is not considered, the project risks a slip in the schedule or the quality of the product.
+As the time required for testing and bug-fixing will likely be a function of the defects introduced during development, it is desirable to be able to predict the defects that can be expected as development proceeds.

-Many software defect prediction techniques rely on code analysis.
-Other techniques rely on statistical modeling using empirical time series data.
-In this paper, a time series model is used.
+Defect prediction techniques generally fall into two categories; those based on code analysis and those based on statistical analysis.
+This paper presents an alternative technique: a time series model.

-One potential application of a defect prediction model is for comparing different release plans, to see how much bug fallout would likely result.
-This would help planners compare release plans to ensure that total development time does not exceed the time budget.
-The comparison of different plans is integral to release planning optimization, which is the focus of The Next Release Problem, a key problem in Search-Based Software Engineering (SBSE).
+A potential application of a defect prediction model is for comparing different release plans according to their estimated bug fallout.
+This would assist release planners in ensuring that the total development time does not exceed the project’s time budget for a release.
+The comparison of different release plans is integral to release plan optimization, which is the focus of The Next Release Problem [2], a key problem in Search-Based Software Engineering (SBSE) [10, 15, 17].

-To make the defect prediction model useful for comparing release plans, the model must be dependent in some way on the basic elements of the release plan: planned new features and improvements.
-For this reason, it is proposed that for this application, a model be used that depends both on past defects and on planned features and improvements.
-Specifically, use of a multivariate time series model that includes exogenous inputs.
+For the defect prediction model to be useful in comparing release plans, the model must depend on the basic elements of the release plan: the features and improvements planned for the next release, and the defects from past releases.
+More specifically, the model uses a multivariate time series model that includes exogenous inputs.

-The model is then applied to data from the MongoDB software project, to see which model order is selected and how well it predict defects.
+This paper proceeds as follows.
+First, further motivation for the use of a time-series model is presented in Section II.
+Next, we present some background about time series modelling in Section IV.
+Sections V and VI present our data and modelling methodology, respectively.
+We then present the result of apply the time-series modelling approach to data from the MongoDB software project in Section VII.
+The paper then concludes in Section VIII.

 Motivation

-When software releases are planned in a way that is consistent with previous releases (in the same project), then it is reasonable to construct a statistical predictive model that depends only on previous defects occurrences.
-After all, planned features and improvements will probably be selected in a similar manner for the next release as they were in previous releases.
-So why not assume that defect occurrences in the next release will occur in like manner as in previous releases?
+If software releases for a project are planned in a manner consistent with previous releases, it is reasonable to construct a statistical predictive model of defects that is dependent only on the occurrence of previous defects within the project.
+After all, planned features and improvements are likely to be selected in a manner similar to that used for previous releases, so it should be safe to assume that defect occurrences in the next release will occur in like manner as in previous releases.